dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >
 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Stockouts - Province"
->**Description**: "MSR DV 85 - Monthly Stock Reporting / Stockout by item / Last 12 months / Province / By item / Pivot table
+>**Description**: "MSR DV 94 - Monthly Stock Reporting / Stockout by item / Last 12 months / Province / By item / Pivot table
-This report displays a Pivot table with all items and indicating for each item whether it was out of stock for each of the health facilities in a province for the last 12 months."
+This report displays a Pivot table with all items and indicating for each item whether it was out of stock for all health facilities in a province for the last 12 months."
 >>
 >>**Columns**
 >>>**Period**: "Relative periods"